How Long Does It Take Alcohol To Leave Your System

 - Your weight

 - The concentration of ethanol in the alcohol type you drink

 - Your metabolic rate of drugs, which determines how quickly your system can get rid of ethanol.

 No and Yes.
 Alcohol will not show on drug tests, such as the standard 5-panel drug tests or the standard 12-panel drug tests.
 However, if you’re wondering about the tests your employers can order, a lot of employers sometimes order specific tests of alcohol.
 In this case, alcohol will show up.
 Importantly, only a 0.08 concentration of alcohol in your blood (BAC) or lower is legally allowed.

-The results of alcohol’s tests also depend on the factors shown below, which are able to cause negative results.
+The results of alcohol’s tests also depend on the factors shown below, which can cause negative results.

 - the time the test is performed.
 If a certain test can detect alcohol in your system at a certain moment; another test may not at the same moment, as the validity of each test is restricted to a certain time frame.